ROBOTIS-GIT/emanual/docs/en/software/embedded_sdk/embedded_c_cm530.md

 ```

 - Result
-  - Dynamixel is moved back and forth in the disgnated location, and the current location is printed through terminal.
+  - DYNAMIXEL is moved back and forth in the disgnated location, and the current location is printed through terminal.

 ### [Dynamixel Sync Control](#dynamixel-sync-control)

-Multiple Dynamixels can be controlled by synchronization.
-(For more details refer to Dynamixel SDK)
+Multiple DYNAMIXEL can be controlled by synchronization.
+(For more details refer to DYNAMIXEL SDK)

 - Prepare
-  - The controller and Dynamixel are connected.
+  - The controller and DYNAMIXEL are connected.
-  - This example is operated when the Dynamixel ID is designated from 1 to 3 in order.
+  - This example is operated when DYNAMIXEL ID is designated from 1 to 3 in order.

 - Theory
-  - Dynamixel can be controlled by transmitting designated packet.
-The location of Dynamixel can be controlled using provided library.
+  - DYNAMIXEL can be controlled by transmitting designated packet.
+The location of DYNAMIXEL can be controlled using provided library.
-  - The microcontroller and Dynamixel comm are in USART channel 1
+  - The microcontroller and DYNAMIXEL comm are in USART channel 1
-  - the diagram below show a circuit for Dynamixel comm for a half-duplex buffer.
+  - the diagram below show a circuit for DYNAMIXEL comm for a half-duplex buffer.
   - Refer to controller’s port for port and pin number in 10 DXL SYNC WRITE\APP\src\main.c

     ![](/assets/images/sw/sdk/embedded_090.png)